rayyanmirza123/rayyanmirza123/README.md

 - 👋 Hi, I’m @rayyanmirza123
 - 👀 I’m interested in the hidden mathematics behind everything
-- 🌱 I’m play violin in my spare time
+- 🌱 I play violin in my spare time
 - 💞️ I’m looking to collaborate on anything based on c,c++,java,python,go,rust,ruby,php,js,assembly you name it.
 - 📫 How to reach me rayyanmirza419@gmail.com